marcantondahmen/automad/www/extensions/navbar/README.md

 #Navbar

-The Navbar extension creates a responsive and collapsable Bootstrap Navbar for all first level pages, including an optional search box.
+The Navbar extension creates a responsive and collapsable Bootstrap Navbar for multiple levels, including an optional search box.

 ---